-Korea, the possibility of abduction by North Korea cannot be ruled out for 877 other missing investigation activities both in Japan and overseas.
+Korea, the possibility of abduction by North Korea cannot be ruled out for 881 other missing probably related to North Korea."
+The GoJ has been conducting information gathering and

 The GoJ has been making a concerted effort to urge North Korea to return all the abductees, regardless of whether they are officially identified as such, back to Japan immediately.